arianaberger/veo-genesis/README.md

 # VeoGenesis

-A Sinatra web application that allows a user to build a collection of lifeforms.
+This is a web application that demonstrates the routing features of Sinatra by allowing the user to build a collection of lifeforms.

 ![beings_preview](https://raw.githubusercontent.com/ecssiah/veo-genesis/master/public/img/preview.png)